 An exciting, vigorous evergreen with very showy emerging yellow foliage that matures to chartreuse and light green, then transitions to deep gold with orange tips in colder weather; takes pruning well; protect from drying winter winds

-Ember Waves® Western Arborvitae has attractive chartreuse-variegated light green foliage with hints of gold which emerges yellow in spring.
-The glossy scale-like leaves are highly ornamental and turn gold in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Ember Waves® Western Arborvitae is primarily valued in the landscape for its rigidly columnar form.
+It has attractive chartreuse-variegated light green foliage with hints of gold which emerges yellow in spring.
+The glossy scale-like sprays of foliage are highly ornamental and turn gold in the fall, which persists throughout the winter.

 Ember Waves® Western Arborvitae is a dense multi-stemmed evergreen tree with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.